WangZiyu012/SOM/README.md

 evaluate whether the neuron is outlayer: compute MID, which has the biggest MID

-implementation: split into 2 sets X, Y: all 14 attributes for one, and whether proved for another one.
+implementation: split into 2 sets X, Y: all 14 attributes for one, and whether proved for another one..